Newcastle United target free agent Andre Ayew

 The Magpies are in the market for forwards and the Ghanaian appears to be top on their list, which also has Chelsea frontman Olivier Giroud.

-According to information gathered by GHANASoccernet.com, St James' Parkside are willing to strike a deal with the former Marseille attacker.
+According to information gathered by GHANASoccernet.com, the St James' Park side are willing to strike a deal with the former Marseille attacker.

 And the takeover of the club by Saudi Arabian investors seems to have been stalled by the Football Association's regulations.